9 Foods To Avoid During Breastfeeding

 Infants require several nutrients, such as lean protein and DHA (docosahexaenoic acid), for proper brain growth and development.
 Fish is a nutrient-rich food that can offer high-quality lean proteins and essential omega-3 fatty acids such as DHA and EPA (eicosapentaenoic acid).
 However, several fishes, such as bigeye tuna, swordfish, and mackerel, have high levels of mercury (9).

-When a mother consumes high-mercury fishes repeatedly, it harms her and her breastfeeding baby.
+When a mother consumes high-mercury fish repeatedly, it harms her and her breastfeeding baby.
 According to the Centers for Disease Control and Prevention (CDC), mercury can affect an infant’s brain and nervous system development (10).
 Impaired nervous system development could lead to other issues, such as impaired motor skills and delay in speech development (11).

 Therefore, experts advise lactating women to consume low-mercury fishes, such as canned tuna (skipjack), salmon, and sardine.
 The Food and Drug Administration (FDA) advises lactating mothers to eat eight to 12 ounces (two to three servings) of low-mercury seafood per week (9).